smfsh/arch-install/EFI and BTRFS/readme.md

 Edit the sudoers file to allow wheel group users to use sudo.

-Switch to our new user and set password:
+Set the user password and change to the new user.
+Replace `username` with your user.

 ```
+# passwd username
 # su username
-# passwd
 ```

 Install Yay and then the btrfs hooks for early init: